Lattice design and experimental studies of nonlinear resonance at the Cornell Electron Storage Ring

 As discussed in Sec.~\ref{theory}, PTC codes have been developed to find the action and angle of the fixed points accurately.
-Figure~\ref{fig:ptc} (a) shows the estimated and exact fixed points of the TRIBs lattice (first type) calculated by PTC codes at $Q_x$= $0.664$ as well as the tracking results in the phase space.
+Figure~\ref{fig:ptc} (a) shows the estimated and exact fixed points of the TRIBs lattice (first type) calculated by PTC codes at $Q_x=0.664$ as well as the tracking results in phase space.
 Although the estimated fixed points by PTC are already very close to the tracking results, the exact fixed points found by PTC agree even better with the tracking results.
 For this first type TRIBs lattice, no TRIBs are observed when $Q_x$ is above the 3rd-order resonance line (Fig.~\ref{fig:ptc} (b)).
 However, in the second type TRIBs lattice, TRIBs formed at tunes below $\frac{2}{3}$ of the first type (Fig.~\ref{fig:ptc} (c)) appear followed by the second type (Fig.~\ref{fig:ptc} (d)) as $Q_x$ increases above $\frac{2}{3}$.

 The action of the fixed points can be calculated to leading order using the equation $J_x=(\gamma_xx^2+2\alpha_xxp_x+\beta_xp_x^2)/2$, where $\gamma_x$, $\alpha_x$, and $\beta_x$ are the Twiss parameters at the first element.
 Actions of all the PTC-calculated fixed points (SFPs and UFPs) at different $Q_x$ are then plotted in Fig.~\ref{fig:fpt}.
-Both $J_{x\_SFP}$ and $J_{x\_UFP}$ decrease as the tune approaches $\frac{2}{3}$, indicating the island separation in the horizontal plane reduces.
-The predicted actions of the fixed points by both PTC and Eq.~\ref{eq:action} are plotted in Fig.~\ref{fig:fpt} as well.
+Both $J_{\mathrm{x SFP}}$ and $J_{\mathrm{x UFP}}$ decrease as the tune approaches $\frac{2}{3}$, indicating the island separation in the horizontal plane reduces.
+The predicted actions of the fixed points by both PTC and Eq.~(\ref{eq:action}) are plotted in Fig.~\ref{fig:fpt} as well.
 Overall trend of actions predicted by both methods agree reasonably well with tracking results.
-However, Eq.~\ref{eq:action} predicts $J_{x\_SFP}$ poorly when $Q_x$ is close to $\frac{2}{3}$.
+However, Eq.~(\ref{eq:action}) predicts $J_{\mathrm{x SFP}}$ poorly when $Q_x$ is close to $\frac{2}{3}$.
 On the other side, PTC codes show better estimates for both SFPs and UFPs when $Q_x$ is close to $\frac{2}{3}$.

 Knowing the coordinates of SFPs at the first element found by PTC, the 3-turn closed orbit can be calculated by tracking through all elements as shown in Fig.~\ref{fig:co}.
-We see the horizontal separation between the 3-turn closed orbit (TRIBs) and the zero closed orbit (main bucket) can be as large as 12$\unit{mm}$ at certain locations.
+We see the horizontal separation between the 3-turn closed orbit (TRIBs) and the zero closed orbit (core beam) can be as large as 12$\unit{mm}$ at certain locations.